 This beautiful property was previously owned by cosmetic pioneer Elizabeth Arden.
 In 2015 Travis Mills and his wife Kelsey purchased the property with the intention of investing in recalibrated veterans and their families.
-After major construction improvements (which also means a HUGE face lift!) the Travis Mills Foundation Veterans Retreat celebrated their grand opening in June 2017.
+After major construction improvements (which also means a HUGE facelift!) the Travis Mills Foundation Veterans Retreat celebrated its grand opening in June 2017.
 The Foundation even hosted Veteran Families from Houston & Florida impacted by Hurricane Harvey & Hurricane Irma that same year in December.
-The Travis Mills Foundation has created a fully accessible retreat for combat injured veterans and their families.
+The Travis Mills Foundation has created a fully accessible retreat for combat-injured veterans and their families.

 Meet Retired United States Army Staff Sergeant Travis Mills of the 82nd Airborne, his wife Kelsey, daughter Chloe and son Dax (named after the two medics who saved Travis’ life on the battlefield).
 As of October 2018, there are five surviving quadruple amputees who were injured in Iraq.
 In 2012, Travis lost all four limbs in an IED explosion in Afghanistan while serving his country during his third tour of duty.
 Since that time he has been a motivational speaker speaking initially to hospital patients at Walter Reed when he was a patient himself and then to audiences all over the country.
 His motto is “Never Give Up.
 Never Quit.”
 Words of wisdom from a man who has worked so hard and continues to do so.

-Travis is a recalibrated warrior, motivational speaker, actor, author and an advocate for veterans and amputees.
+Travis is a recalibrated warrior, motivational speaker, actor, author, and advocate for veterans and amputees.
 Check out the grit and determination that Travis uses when faced with obstacles.
 He is a true inspiration as he encourages others to use the same grit and determination.

 Check out this adaptive ropes course!!
 So incredibly cool and well done!
 Guess who was instrumental in building this?
 None other than Mike Rowe and his Facebook Show, Returning the Favor!
 What a gift for the Travis Mills Foundation Veterans Retreat!
 During the filming of this particular episode, Mike asked Travis if he had any bikes.
-The Foundation did not have any bicycles yet, but come next morning, a dozen bikes were delivered.
+The Foundation did not have any bicycles yet but come next morning, a dozen bikes were delivered.
 How nice is that?!
 Another welcomed addition to the property.
-Thank you Mike Rowe!!

 Look at this beautiful view on an overcast Fall day from the backyard of the retreat.
 Just imagine what this lake looks like frozen over in the Winter!!
 Just the perfect spot for ice fishing!